MichaelTugby/electron-typescript-react-starter/README.md

 [Spectron](https://www.npmjs.com/package/spectron): Used for end to end testing the react application in the electron wrapper.

 ## Webpack
-The dev server works by spawning a webpack dev server instance to watch the renderer process, and watches another webpack instance for the main process.
+The dev server works by spawning a webpack dev server instance to watch the renderer process, and spawns another webpack instance to watch the main process.

 The renderer process supports hot reloading, and the main process supports live reloading.